 c.
 If an item to be disposed of is electronic or hazardous, SEED or OEHS staff, respectively, must approve all such scrap requests and notify USNH Property Control.

 i.
 For electronic items, after approval by SEED, the Equipment Custodian/Manager should work directly with SEED staff for removal/disposal.

 ii.
 For items containing hazardous substances/materials, the Equipment Custodian/Manager should work directly with OEHS staff for removal/disposal.

-2. Surplus item(s) with an estimated current market value per unit of $1000 or greater, or vehicles of any type including boats, trailers, etc. (regardless of current market value) require UNH/USNH Purchasing/Surplus approval, and must be advertised for bid for up to 14 days by UNH/USNH Purchasing/Surplus.
+2. Surplus item(s) with an estimated current market value per unit of $1000 or greater, or vehicles of any type including boats, trailers, etc. (regardless of current market value) require USNH Procurement/Surplus approval, and must be advertised for bid for up to 14 days by USNH Procurement/Surplus.
 Items which receive bids at or above the advertised asking price, or items which are being requested by other UNH/USNH departments, maybe be sold/transferred sooner.

 a.
 Departments may place ads at their own expense offering the item(s) for sale in local or regional newspapers or trade magazines.